singnet/snet-sdk-python/docs/metadata_provider/service_metadata.md

 #### `add_endpoint_to_group`

 Checks the endpoint is valid and adds it to the `endpoints` field of the specified payment group in the `m` dict.
-If the endpoint is not valid of if the group does not exist or if the endpoint is already present, an exception is raised.
+If the endpoint is not valid or if the group does not exist or if the endpoint is already present, an exception is raised.

 ###### args: